Walid Shour

-Starting his senior career at Ahed, he was loaned out to Racing Beirut for one season in 2018.
-Upon his return to Ahed, he helped them win the 2019 AFC Cup and the 2019 Lebanese Super Cup, before being sent on loan to Shabab Sahel in summer 2021.
+Starting his senior career at Ahed, he was loaned out to Racing Beirut for one season in 2018–19.
+Upon his return to Ahed he helped them win the 2019 AFC Cup, before being sent on a one-year loan to Shabab Sahel in 2021–22.
+In summer 2024, Shour joined Brisbane Roar in Australia.

-Born in Sierra Leone to a Sierra Leonean mother and a Lebanese father, Shour was called up to represent Sierra Leone internationally at senior level in 2019, without making an appearance.
-He opted to represent Lebanon, making his senior debut in 2021.
+Born in Sierra Leone, Shour was called up to represent Sierra Leone internationally at senior level in 2019, without making an appearance.
+He opted to represent Lebanon, making his senior debut in 2021 and playing in the 2023 AFC Asian Cup.

 Early life

 Born in Freetown, Sierra Leone, Shour began playing at hometown club Kallon in 2010.
 In 2011, he moved to English club Luton Town, staying until 2014.
-Between 2015 and 2018, Shour played youth football in China; he was named Best Player of the 2016 China International Football League Summer Cup.
+Between 2015 and 2018, Shour had been a student at Beihang University while playing amateur football in China, and went on trial at Chinese football clubs Chongqing Lifan and Sichuan Jiuniu.
+He was named Best Player of the 2016 China International Football League Summer Cup.